DiogoGoto/IAQ-Sensor/README.md

 4. Put the components inside their cases.
 #### Cloud
 1. Create a resource
-2. Create an Azure IoT device using symmetric key as authentications type.
+2. Create an Azure IoT device using symmetric key as authentication type.
 3. Save the _Device ID_ and _Primary Key_.
 4. Create a CosmosDB account.
 5. Create a CosmosDB routing endpoint.